auth0/auth0-PHP/examples/basic-api/README.md

 This example is deployed at Heroku at http://auth0-php-sample.herokuapp.com/ping

 #Running the example
-In order to run the example you need to have npm and nodejs installed.
+In order to run the example you need to have `composer` and `php` installed.

 You also need to set the ClientSecret and ClientId for your Auth0 app as enviroment variables with the following names respectively: `AUTH0_CLIENT_SECRET` and `AUTH0_CLIENT_ID`.